webtorrent/webtorrent/docs/api.md

 * `storeOpts.path` - path to the store, based on `opts.path`
 * `storeOpts.name` - the info hash of the torrent instance being stored
 * `storeOpts.addUID` - boolean which tells the store if it should include an UID in it's file paths
-* `storeOpts.onlyMem` - *(browser only)* boolean, if true tells the store to only use memory, not IDB/FSA (default: `false`)
 * `storeOpts.rootDir` - *(browser only)* [FileSystemDirectoryHandle](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryHandle) - if supported by the browser, allows the user to specify a custom directory to stores the files in, retaining the torrent's folder and file structure

-**Note (browser only):** If onlyMem is false, and you don't want to retain data across sessions, make sure to manually destroy the torrent store when the page closes (More on how below).
+**Note (browser only):** If you don't want to retain data across sessions, make sure to manually destroy the torrent store when the page closes (More on how below).
 This has to happen on the `beforeunload` event at latest, in order for the data to be removed.
 [About page lifecycles.](https://developers.google.com/web/updates/2018/07/page-lifecycle-api)

 **Note:** Downloading a torrent automatically seeds it, making it available for download by other peers.